 The Polis Project, Inc. is “a New York-based digital magazine and a hybrid research and journalism organisation that documents communities in resistance at the intersection of politics, art and culture.”
 They’re open to pitches from writers of all experience levels and from anywhere in the world.
 They accept submissions for both their politics and culture sections, though they don’t believe in air-tight distinctions between the two.
-Rate is $100 to $400.
+According to their guidelines, they pay $100 to $400.
 To learn more, refer to their submissions page.

 Asian Dispatch is “a pan-Asia newsroom and network, producing and publishing public interest journalism.”
 They want to hear from you if you have “a story that investigates structural issues in your home country, has a news peg and includes unique access.”
 They accept reported stories, interviews / profiles of notable figures, and reported analysis of current news.
 According to a post by their editorial leader, they pay $250 for pieces that are up to 1,500 words long, and $350 for longer, cross-border reporting.
 If interested, send your pitches to hello@asiandispatch.net.
 To learn more, refer to this page.